Article: 46 enterprise tech startups to bet your career on in 2021

 Article: New York tech startups see jump in funding activity

-Venture-capital firms in 2020 pumped $5.8 billion into New York City enterprise-technology startups, with companies developing risk-management and security, artificial-intelligence and machine-learning, and human-resources technologies among those getting the biggest shares of the investments.
+Venture-capital firms in 2020 pumped $5.8 billion into New York technology startups.
+Companies developing risk-management, artificial intelligence, and machine learning technologies are among those getting the biggest shares of the investments.

 Article: ‘DX on steroids’ — the explosion of cloud in 2020